 - ਕਬੀਰ ਮਨੁ ਜਾਨੈ ਸਭ ਬਾਤ ਜਾਨਤ ਹੀ ਅਉਗਨੁ ਕਰੈ ॥: O Kabir!
 The mind knows everything and knowingly it commits demerits (sggs 1376).

-No wonder the Gurbani never gets tired of addressing the mind – rejuvenating and uplifting it with Spiritual Knowledge (Aatam-Giaan) realized by churning the Gurbani.
-The impure mind is destroyed with the Divine Wisdom.
-With that Karma (actions and their residual impressions) also get destroyed.
+No wonder the Gurbani never gets tired of addressing the mind – rejuvenating and uplifting it with Spiritual Knowledge (Aatam-Giaan) through churning the Gurbani.
+The Spiritual Knowledge or Wisdom removes the mind’s filth (or Sootak) is removed, destroying its related Karma..

 The idea is to turn the mind inside, then concentrate all its powers and throw them upon the mind itself so that it may realize its Unconditioned State (Jot Saroop).
-Each such practice would increase one’s victories over the conditioned mind, and lessen its bewilderment.
-While incarnated, that’s the target of a Sikh in life — conquering or killing the conditioned or limited mind.
+Each such practice would increase one’s victories over the wandering mind, and lessen its bewilderment.
+While incarnated, that’s the target of a Sikh in life — freezing or killing the conditioned or limited mind.